ESMValGroup/ESMValTool/doc/sphinx/source/esmvaldiag/observations.rst

-If your variable is not available in the standard CMOR tables, you need to write a custom CMOR table for the variable variable information as outlined below.
-If you do not find your variable here, you have to provide the variable information in an additional file that will have to be placed in he folder ``/esmvalcore/cmor/tables/custom/``.
+If your variable is not available in the standard CMOR tables, you need to write a custom CMOR table for the variable as outlined below and add it to ``/esmvalcore/cmor/tables/custom/``. here, you have to provide the variable information in an additional file that will have to be placed in he folder ``/esmvalcore/cmor/tables/custom/``.